dinesh-coderepo/chroma/README.md

 Embeddings databases (also known as **vector databases**) store embeddings and allow you to search by nearest neighbors rather than by substrings like a traditional database.
 By default, Chroma uses [Sentence Transformers](https://docs.trychroma.com/guides/embeddings#default:-all-minilm-l6-v2) to embed for you but you can also use OpenAI embeddings, Cohere (multilingual) embeddings, or your own.

+## New File Upload Feature

+The application now includes a new file upload feature that allows you to upload files from the browser and store them in the vector database.
+This feature is implemented in the `clients/js/examples/browser/app.tsx` file and the `clients/js/src/ChromaClient.ts` and `clients/js/src/Collection.ts` files.

+## Backend Functionality

+The backend of the application handles file uploads and stores them in the vector database.
+It also provides methods to retrieve the stored files and documents.
+The backend functions are implemented in the `ChromaClient` and `Collection` classes.

+## Scaling the Application

+To scale the application, you can deploy it to a cloud provider such as AWS, Azure, or GCP.
+You can also use a containerization platform like Docker to run the application in a scalable environment.
+Ensure that the vector database is properly configured to handle large amounts of data and concurrent requests.

+## Hosting for Large Data

+If you want to host the application for large data, consider using a distributed database system that can handle high volumes of data and provide high availability.
+You can also use a content delivery network (CDN) to distribute the load and improve the performance of the application.

 ## Get involved

 Chroma is a rapidly developing project.
 We welcome PR contributors and ideas for how to improve the project.